Allostasis: Clinical significance

-Too much allostasis, also known as allostatic “overload” can lead to various negative consequences as American Addiction Centers write, “The cost of adapting to external conditions becomes so high that it causes mental or physical disease."
-From a metaphorical perspective this can be interpreted as a machine running continuously as the machine is overworked; it becomes less efficient over time because more stress is placed on it.
-Similarly, the process of allostasis becomes less efficient at managing the body's resources when the body endures increased levels of unhealthy stress due to wear and tear on the body and the brain.
-An increase in Allostatic load can impair and reduce neuroplasticity as stress causes the brain to age quicker.
-This is because with more stress, more synaptic connections are lost in the prefrontal cortex which is responsible for body regulation.

 Allostasis can be carried out by means of alteration in HPA axis hormones, the autonomic nervous system, cytokines, or a number of other systems, and is generally adaptive in the short term.
 Allostasis is essential in order to maintain internal viability amid changing conditions.

 Allostasis provides compensation for various problems, such as in compensated heart failure, compensated kidney failure, and compensated liver failure.
 However, such allostatic states are inherently fragile, and decompensation can occur quickly, as in acute decompensated heart failure.

 Related terms

 The term heterostasis is also used in place of allostasis, particularly where state changes are finite in number and therefore discrete (e.g. computational processes).